zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 - Select a certificate
 - Select **Convert to Managed**
-- In the window that appears, you can now include the same information as shown in the [Add a new certificate](#add-a-new-certificate) section.
+- In the window that appears, you can now include the same information as shown in the [Add a new certificate](#add-a-new-certificate) section

 Once you've completed the process, NGINX One reassigns this as a managed certificate, and assigns it to the associated instance or config sync group.